ps-md2/md2-documentation/README.md

 md2-documentation
 =================

-Developer Documentation of MD2 with map.apps
+Modeler and Developer Documentation of MD² with map.apps